0xNineteen/blog.md/contents/eth-state/index.md

 a new state, re-generate the merkle tree of the new state (the hash of the state), and store it again in the database.

-note: even though we only change a single account we clone all the accounts and re-store it in the database (very inefficient). similarily, we re-generate the entire merkle tree even though only a single leaf has been changed.

 ```python
 def process_tx(self, tx: Transaction):
     parent_block = self.chain[-1]